sahilavasthi/bikesharing/README.md

 ## Contact
-Created by [@sahilavasthi] - feel free to contact us!
+Created by [@sahilavasthi] - feel free to contact!